-In this paper, we examined and supplemented by new ones a group of the basic behavioural equivalences which can be used to consider systems being modelled by Petri nets, at different abstraction levels.

-The main result consists in establishing correlation of all the equivalence notions on the whole class of Petri nets as well as on their subclasses of sequential, strictly labelled and T-nets.
-All the considered equivalences were checked for preservation by SM-refinements.
-So, we can use the equivalence notions that are preserved by SM-refinements, for top-down design of concurrent systems.
+In this paper we examined and supplemented by new ones a group of basic behavioural equivalences which can be used to consider systems that are modelled by Petri nets, at different abstraction levels.
+A correlation between all equivalence notions was investigated on whole class of Petri nets as well as on some of their subclasses: sequential nets and strictly labelled nets.
+All equivalences were checked for preservation by SM-refinements.
+So, we can use equivalence notions that are preserved by SM-refinements, for top-down design of concurrent systems.